 AM: That’s a great point.
 So you have the list.
 You’re about to pitch them.
 Presumably, you’ve done a ton of research on that writer, on that publication.
 Which the team builds that over time.
 Like not even that campaign specifically, are they doing the research.
 They’ve just done a lot of it.

 When you’re starting to write that pitch email—and this is something that people just have questions about always—how do you differentiate our emails that Fractl sends from all the other emails these writers are getting in their inbox.

-AC: So I think something that really sets Fractl’s Media Relations department apart from any other PR agency is just how much time and effort we put into personalizing each and every single pitch that we send out.
+AC: So I think something that really sets Fractl’s Digital PR department apart from any other PR agency is just how much time and effort we put into personalizing each and every single pitch that we send out.
 Everyone knows that we don’t do templates.

 We don’t, you know, spam the inboxes of hundreds if not thousands of people—that’s just not our style and there’s no real big ROI on that.
 So we really focus on personalizing and tailoring each of those pitches.
 And so when we’re writing to a specific editor at Time Magazine, we’re going to look through their author archives.
 We’re going to look at their Twitter page.
 We’re going to look at their most recent coverage and try to be able to find something that we relate to them about.